 - Step 4 Cut the orange in pieces and remove the seeds.
 Place the orange in your food processor, skin, and all.

 - Step 5 Add 1/2 cup of birch tree sugar.
 I tried liquid agave once, and the top browned.
 I might try maple syrup or honey one day, but for now, this sugar works, and so does organic raw sugar but try to find fine ground sugar, or during blending, make sure they dissolve really good.

 - Step 6 Add the vanilla.
 I make homemade, but store-bought is fine, or I scrape vanilla bean seeds into it.

 - Step 7 Add the eggs, coconut, and coconut cream milk.
 Mix for about 3 minutes to make sure the sugar is dissolved.

 - Step 8 Pour in the cooled melted butter or ghee.
 Now beat this babe like crazy.
 Here is where I do the taste test to make sure the sugar matches the fruit.
 Adjust if you have to.
 Just make sure you blend this for at least 4 minutes to dissolve the sugar.

-- Step 10 Cook for 40 minutes.
+- Step 10 Cook for 50-60 minutes.
+It should spring back when you tap the top and be somewhat firm!
 Let it cool for at least an hour.
-Or keep in the fridge for later.
-You can eat it cold or room temperature.
-Enjoy with coconut whipped cream, berries or both!
+Or keep it in the fridge for later.
+You can eat it cold or at room temperature.
+Enjoy with coconut whipped cream, berries, or both!